Photo by Sigmar Schnur | Unsplash.

 The Hand of Fate

-M. Night is a minimalist by nature and favors very lean movie making.
-He begrudgingly had to use CGI in Signs, and has a very hard time using music in his movies.
-He actually cuts his film so they “work” without music.
-Only then does he approach James Newton Howard for the score.
-If your so inclined, this is an excellent behind the scenes featurette from the Signs.
-You can see the tenuous minuet of their egos.
+M. Night is a minimalist by nature who favors lean filmmaking.
+He famously (and begrudgingly) had to use CGI in Signs, and he often struggles with the role of music in his work.
+In fact, he typically cuts his films so they “work” entirely without a score.
+Only then does he approach James Newton Howard to begin the music.

-On a personal note, I have a strong belief in God.
-I pray and meditate daily.
-Ultimately, I think reason I resonate so much with Signs — is that the film is profoundly spiritual.
-M. Night Shyamalan pulled off the unthinkable; a creepy and fun movie, that is deeply rooted in faith.
+On a personal note, I have a strong belief in God; I pray and meditate daily.
+Ultimately, I think the reason I resonate so much with Signs is that the film is profoundly spiritual.
+Shyamalan pulled off the unthinkable here: a creepy, fun alien-invasion movie that remains deeply rooted in faith.

-In 2023, James Newton Howard released an album called Night After Night, that invites listeners into the eerie and suspenseful worlds of M. Night Shyamalan’s films.
-The album features reimagined themes from Shyamalan’s cinematic universe.
-The album is stunning, specifically the pieces: The Village: Morning, and Signs: The Hand of Fate.
+In 2023, James Newton Howard released an album called Night After Night, which invites listeners back into the eerie, suspenseful worlds of Shyamalan’s filmography.
+The album features stunning, reimagined themes from across the cinematic universe.
+Two pieces in particular are breathtaking:

 You might also like to play…